VarsouPenny/audio-fingerprint/README.md

 > Gkatsis Vasilis and
 > Varsou Penny
 -------------------------------------------------------------------------------------------------------------
-## Overview
+## Abstract
 In this project we use [devaju](https://willdrevo.com/fingerprinting-and-audio-recognition-with-python/) which is an audio fingerprinting and recognition algorithm implemented in Python.
 Dejavu can memorize audio by listening to it once and fingerprinting it.
 Then by playing a song and recording microphone input or reading from disk, Dejavu attempts to match the audio against the fingerprints held in the database, returning the song being played.
+This project tests the performance of Dejavu audio fingerprinting framework in diffenent databases, either from Disk and from microphone.

+## Introduction

+Audio fingerprinting is a music information retrieval technique well known for its capabilities in music identification.
+One of the main advantages of an audio fingerprint is its compactness.
+A fingerprint compresses perceptual information from an audio file into a numeric sequence that is much shorter than the original waveform data.
+With this, the comparison of different audio files becomes more efficient and effective in the fingerprint domain.
+Audio fingerprinting is also known for its robustness to distortions.
+The extracted features that are eventually summarised in form of the fingerprint are ”as robust as possible to typical distortions to typical distortions” [2, p.
+3], such as those that arise from imperfect transmission channels or background noise.
+Both of these features make audio fingerprinting a suitable technique for music identification in challenging conditions and demanding contexts, which is likely the reason why many popular music identification platforms, such as Shazam [3], base their algorithms on this technique [2].